Battlepillars/Wro/README.md

 As already mentioned, the existing steering mechanism of the purchased chassis did not allow for a sufficient steering angle, making maneuvers such as exiting a parking space in a single move during the parking challenge impossible.
 To improve the steering angle, an alternative solution was developed, which consisted of designing an entirely new front axle (<a href="#drivetrain">cf. Chapter Drivetrain</a>).

 In this context, we also tested different steering concepts, including parallelogram and bell-crank mechanisms, and carefully evaluated their pros and cons.
 In the end, we decided to implement an Ackermann steering system.
 This choice was made because Ackermann geometry optimizes wheel angles during turns, reducing tire slip and improving maneuverability—especially important for precise movements in our small, lightweight robot.
 Compared to simpler systems, Ackermann steering provides more accurate cornering and better control, which was crucial for achieving our performance goals.

-The steering assembly consists of two symmetrical wheel mounts connected by a steering linkage, which is actuated by a servo motor.
-Steel rods form the joints between the wheel mounts and the steering linkage, ensuring precise and reliable movement.